aymec/image_gen_mcp/README.md

 1. **Image Generation Server** (generate_image.py)
    - Handles the actual image generation using Stable Diffusion
    - Provides a simple HTTP API for image generation
-   - Returns filename and filepath information
+   - Returns image URL, dimensions, and metadata
+   - Includes a direct endpoint to serve the generated images
    - Runs on port 5000

 2. **MCP Server** (image-gen-mcp package)
    - Provides a standardized MCP interface for AI agents
    - Forwards requests to the Image Generation Server
-   - Passes through the filename and filepath information
+   - Returns a properly formatted MCP image object with URL and metadata
    - Can be run in two modes:
      - Direct mode (via `image-gen-mcp` command)
      - Development mode with FastMCP Inspector (via `mcp dev` command)